 This section analyses the impact of COVID-19 on ship calls at EU ports.
-These statistics have been prepared based on ship call information provided by Member States to SafeSeaNet in 2019 and 2020 (up to week 50).
-Only confirmed ship calls (i.e. ship calls for which MSs reported Actual Time of Arrival) have been extracted from SSN and grouped per week3.
+These statistics have been prepared based on ship call information provided by Member States to SafeSeaNet in 2019 and 2020.
+Only confirmed ship calls (i.e. ship calls for which MSs reported Actual Time of Arrival) have been extracted from SSN and grouped per week.
 The ship types have been retrieved from the MARINFO database based on IMO numbers reported to SSN.